 NOTE: The below response may happen, especially if you contacted middle- or low-level employees working in big companies - big structure may result in a worse flow of information.

 Thank you for information!
-I’m trying to get in touch with a person responsible for web marketing in your company, could you maybe give me some clue who would be that?
+I’m trying to get in touch with a person responsible for web marketing in your company, could you maybe give me some clue on who that would be?

 Thanks in advance!